mohsohail/mock-with-github-apis/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, to run the project:

 ### `yarn install`